A quantum analogue of convex optimization: Future directions

 \section{Future directions}

-\paragraph{Complexity theory.} The results on the complexity of the Schr\"odinger operators are sparse.
-As far as we are aware, Zheng et al.~\cite{ZLLW24} is the only work on the topic.
-They prove that the Schr\"odinger operator is StoqMA-hard for general smooth potential on a bounded Dirichlet domain, where simulation of Schr\"odinger operator is BQP-hard.
-Is Schr\"odinger operators with convex potential BQP-complete?
+\paragraph{Complexity theory.} Our current knowledge on the complexity of the Schr\"odinger operators is sparse.
+As far as we are aware, \cite{ZLLW24} is the only work on the topic.
+They prove that the Schr\"odinger operator is StoqMA-hard for general smooth potential on a bounded Dirichlet domain, while simulating Schr\"odinger operators is BQP-hard.
+Is deciding the ground energy of a Schr\"odinger operator with convex potential BQP-complete?
 What is the complexity of Schr\"odinger operators with the fermionic symmetry?
 What is the complexity of finding the ground energy of a molecule?
 What is the complexity of the convex drum problem?

 \paragraph{Optimization of Weyl-convex objectives.}

 Let us denote $\widehat x:=(\widehat x_1,\dots,\widehat x_n)$, where $\widehat x_i$ is the multiplicative operator associated with the coordinate function $x_i$ in $\rn$.
 Similarly, let us denote $\widehat p:=(\widehat p_1,\dots,\widehat p_n)$, where $\widehat p_i:=U_{\mathcal F}^\dagger \widehat x_i U_{\mathcal F}$ for the Fourier transformation unitary $U_{\mathcal F}$ on $L^2(\rn)$.